MichMATYCwebsite/MichMATYC/content/upcoming/michmatyc-2020.md

 +++
 date = "2020-06-22T00:00:00+00:00"
 layout = "post"
-title = "2021 MichMATYC Spring Conference"
+title = "2021 MichMATYC Conference"

 +++
-Lansing Community College will be hosting the **2021 MichMATYC Spring Conference** on **April 9-10, 2021**.
+Lansing Community College will be hosting the **2021 MichMATYC Conference** on **October 8-9, 2021**.
 The theme of the conference is **"Mathematics Support and Success: A Vision for the Future"**.

 **Proposals for presenters are now being accepted!**